 Financing a Legal Education

 Law school is an important investment in your future.
-Cost can exceed $150,000 for tuition and all expenses.
+Costs can exceed $150,000 for tuition and all expenses.
 Approximately 80-90% of law students borrow to finance their legal education.
+Unlike undergraduate school, need-based scholarships (money that does not have to be repaid) are rare.
+Most financial assistance is likely to be awarded in the form of a loan.
 On average, amounts borrowed are more than $80,000 at a private school and more than $50,000 at a public school.
 Consider the financial aid process as seriously as you do the law school application process.
-Keep in mind, too, that the days when graduates of a top-tier law school could safely assume that jobs with starting salaries above $125,000 would be plentiful are over.
-There is a new legal market landscape.
-For example, starting classes at large firms are not as large and compensation has shrunk.
-Many public employers are under a hiring freeze.
-Take some time to familiarize yourself with ACTUAL starting salaries lawyers in your preferred geographic and practice areas can expect, as well as the placement data available from the career center at your law school.

 You should also be aware of two student debt relief programs included in the federal government’s College Cost Reduction and Access Act.
 The Public Service Loan Forgiveness program allows qualifying government and public interest employees to earn loan forgiveness.
 The Income Based Repayment Program helps qualified borrowers keep their loan payments affordable based on their income and family size and may include forgiveness of remaining debt after 25 years of qualifying payments.
 For more information, visit www.equaljusticeworks.org and select either the Pre-Law or Law Student tab.
 Then click on the “Student Debt Relief” link.